christianalfoni/impact/docs/advanced/lists.md

   const app = createApp([{ id: '123', title: "woop" }])

-  // You observe and memoize so that when the list changes the component
+  // You observe and memoize so that when the App reconciles
-  // does not need to reconcile, but if the item changes it will reconcile const Item = observe(
+  // the component does not need to reconcile, but if the
+  // item changes it will reconcile const Item = observe(
     memo(({ id }) => {
       // You consume the specific item directly from the app